• Skip to primary navigation

 Continue mixing until just combine, then proceed to photos (5) to (8) in the preparation section above.

-Is there a difference if I prepare the Swedish almond cake this way instead of starting with the almond paste?
+Is there a difference if I prepare the Swedish almond paste cake this way instead of starting with the almond paste?

 While both are equally delicious, preparing it this way yields a ‘fluffier‘ cake, while starting from almond paste will give you a more delicate, more moist cake.